kinnala/scikit-fem/paper/paper.md

 technique for the discretization and solution of PDE's, especially in the case of complex spatial domains.

-Conceptually FEM transforms a time-independent (or temporally discretized) PDE into a system of linear equations $Ax=b$.  `scikit-fem` is a lightweight Python library for the creation, or *assembly*, of the finite element matrices $A$ and vectors $b$.
-The user defines a computational mesh, picks suitable basis functions, and provides the PDE's weak formulation.
-The resulting matrices and vectors can be used together with sparse linear solvers compatible with the SciPy ecosystem.
+Conceptually, FEM transforms a time-independent (or temporally discretized) PDE into a system of linear equations $Ax=b$.  `scikit-fem` is a lightweight Python library for the creation, or *assembly*, of the finite element matrices $A$ and vectors $b$.
+The user loads a computational mesh, picks suitable basis functions from the library's collection, and provides the PDE's weak formulation.
+This results in matrices and vectors that can be used together with any sparse linear solvers in the SciPy ecosystem.

+# Workflow and features

+In `scikit-fem`, the finite element mesh can be either loaded from external formats, defined via two NumPy arrays or created using

+# Prior art

 There exist several open source frameworks – written in Python or with a Python interface – that implement the finite element method.
 In contrast to Fenics,